Nech691/The-Reason-I-m-Going-Insane/README.md

 ### 🟦 Stage 4
 - Name/Alias:
 - Github account:
-- Published webpage for stage 4:
+- Published webpage for stage 4: https://nech691.github.io/The-Reason-I-m-Going-Insane/

-*... comments to be added here*
+*The first time you run it, it runs like superman.
+The more you refresh it, the more it runs like superman from wish*

 ### 🟪 Stage 5
 - Name/Alias: